d-eisen/portfolio/content/worldwater.md

 # Design: User Flows, Sketching, and Wire framing

 ## User Stories and Flows
-Following a LEAN methodology, I developed the content strategy based on users stories.
+Following a Lean methodology, I developed the content strategy based on users stories.
 The primary user stories that the research and the initial design problems were related to making a gift to the organization and connecting with others on social media related to their activity on the site.
 Based on these user stories I developed a simple user flows to reflect these processes.
 For example, a key user story was:
 <ul>"As a user, I want to make a donation to the organization so that I can support the organization financially."</ul>
 <p>Below is an example of a user flow based on this story.
 This flow takes the user from the landing page to a completed donation.</p>